-With so many types, models and makes of pool skimmer on the market, how to do you choose the right skimmer for your pool?
+With so many types of pool skimmer, different pool skimmer models and makes on the market, how to do you choose the right type of pool skimmer for your pool?

 The first thing to do is to consider the type of pool you have.
 Is it built into the ground (an ‘in-ground’ pool)?
 Or is it an above-ground pool?

 Certain pool skimmers are designed specifically for one or the other types of swimming pools.
 Other pool skimmers are suitable for both types of pool.
 Some of are designed to work on their own; others to skim independently, under their own power.

 A pool skimmer can be chosen to work as a sole skimmer; others can add supplemental skimming capacity when one pool skimmer is simply not up to the job.